jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The following example defines a country field that lists all the optional country items for drop-down selection.

-In this example, you need to add a `picklist` record with a code value of `countryList` in the steedos setup interface, and maintain the individual country options in it.
+In this example, you need to add a `picklist` record with a code value of `countryList` in the Steedos setup interface, and maintain the individual country options in it.

 ```yml
 country: